openvcloud/docs/docs/CloudBrokerPortal/Locations/Locations.md

 ![[]](LocationDetails.png)

-Here you can see the number of:
+Here you see the number of:
 - Active accounts
 - Free IP addresses
 - Running virtual machines